Security at Semmle

 Man Yue Mo (front) and Kevin Backhouse (back) from the Semmle Security Research team.

-Sample QL query, which was used to find a remote code execution vulnerability in Apache Struts.
+Sample CodeQL query, which was used to find a remote code execution vulnerability in Apache Struts.
 Read more on the LGTM blog.

 In addition to disclosing CVEs, members of the Semmle Security Research Team regularly publish CVE Proof of Concept videos to demonstrate our findings, for example: